Korea tensions ease slightly as U.S. officials play down war risks

 "I've seen no intelligence that would indicate that we're in that place today," Pompeo told "Fox News Sunday".

-Asian stocks rallied on Monday as investors took heart from the less bellicose rhetoric.
+World stocks rallied on Monday as investors took heart from the less bellicose rhetoric.
+[MKTS/GLOB]

 However, North Korea reiterated its threats, with its official KCNA news agency saying "war cannot be blocked by any power if sparks fly due to a small, random incident that was unintentional".